livingsocial/bundler-patch/README.md

 `bundler-patch` can update your gems conservatively to deal with vulnerable gems or just get more current.

-By default, "conservatively" means it will prefer the latest releases from the current version, over the latest minor releases or the latest major releases.
+By default, "conservatively" means it will prefer the latest patch releases from the current version, over the latest minor releases or the latest major releases.
 This is somewhat opposite from `bundle update` which prefers newest/major versions first.

 Works with Bundler 1.9 and higher.
 Starting with Bundler 1.13, much of the core behavior in `bundler-patch` has been ported to Bundler itself.
 Read